Craft Class Taken with a Workshop - Summer 2025

 Amazon: Constellation Route

-May 20: Eleanor Kedney, Between the Earth and Sky (C&R Press) Taught by Eleanor Kedney and Phil Ivory
+May 20: Eleanor Kedney, Twelve Days from Transfer (3: A Taos Press) Taught by Eleanor Kedney and Phil Ivory

 May 27: Justin Torres, We the Animals (Mariner Books) Taught by Scott Hunter